 Why I still serve

 We are fired up and back in schools!
 For many City Year AmeriCorps members their first year of service is transformational and a year they will never forget.
 But for some, one year of service is simply not enough.
 The strong bonds made with the students and a recognition of their high potential to excel makes coming back feel like second nature.
-As we prepare for Opening Day, a time in which we celebrate our committment to serve the students of Los Angeles, our current team leaders share what inspired them to return for another year of service!
+As we prepare for Opening Day, a time in which we celebrate our commitment to serve the students of Los Angeles, our current team leaders share what inspired them to return for another year of service!

 Senior AmeriCorps member, Mendez High School